skig/waves/README.md

 - Python toolset with GUI parsing samples UART output and performing basic processing of the data, such as calculating magnitude and phase shift of each step and printing the statistics of the measurements.

 TODO:
-- phase unwrapping
 - inverse fft
 - music algorithm
 - mode-3 support
 - missing channels interpolation
 - extract and use cs configuration, and selected procedure parameters
-- add uart control to the samples so the python app can control when to start cs procedure

 ## Links